Find Accommodation in South Africa

 In Cape Town itself, there is juxtaposition of old and new, with major shopping centers, such as the Canal Walk Mall, sandwiched tightly with historical landmarks such as the Castle of Good Hope, the fort built by Jan Riebeeck on establishing a supply station at the Cape.

-Slightly further afield are the many wineroutes that offer historic estates, unrivalled natural beauty and some of the best wine tasting in the world.
+Slightly further afield are the many South African Wine Estates that offer historic, unrivalled natural beauty and some of the best wine tasting in the world.
 The area is criss-crossed with wine routes, with the Durbanville Hills route a mere twenty minute drive from Cape Town.
-Continuing further one finds the renowned wine-producing areas of Paarl, Franschoek, and Stellenbosch.
-(See The Cape Winelands).
+Continuing further one finds the renowned wine-producing areas of Paarl, Franschhoek, and Stellenbosch.
+(See The Cape Winelands attractions).

 On the west coast of the Cape, it seems time has stood still, with small fishing villages such as Paternoster having changed little since their founding, over a century ago.
 But for the visitor, there is choice.
 In the town of Langebaan, for instance, visit the Mykonos Casino complex for gambling and nightlife, or take a break at the Strandloper seafood restaurant located on the white beach sands.